CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 Chris Dong
 ----------

-Chris will be developing the software infrastructure via ROS and AirSim, setting up AirSim in AWS server and running built-in simple flight controller, along with developing and testing high level algorithms both in simulation and on the real drone.
+Chris is in charge of developing the software infrastructure via ROS and AirSim, setting up AirSim in AWS server and running built-in simple flight controller, along with developing and testing high level algorithms both in simulation and on the real drone.